I DO THIS EVERY MORNING…

-The next two minutes are going to help you with your posture, your abs and your grip strength.
+The next two minutes of this perfect morning routine are going to help you with your posture, your abs and your grip strength.

-They’ll also help you gauge whether you’ve been overtraining and if you may need additional recovery time.
+They’ll also help you gauge whether you’ve been overtraining and if you may need additional recovery time or sleep.

 Let me show you what I mean.

-After I’ve chugged my water I walk towards my closet, but not to start picking out my outfit!
+After I’ve chugged my quantity of water I walk towards my closet, but not to start picking out my clothes!

-Instead, I make a pit stop at the pullup bar that I’ve installed over the doorway.
+Before heading for a healthy breakfast, make a pit stop at the pullup bar that you’ve installed over the doorway.

-The first thing I do is try to decompress my spine for one minute by hanging from the bar.
+This is one of my favorite daily habits – decompressing my spine for one minute by hanging from the bar.